sovware/directorist/readme.txt

 👉 **Live Chat*:** Integrate private messaging system on your directory listing website that allows users to have a real-time private conversation with business owners.

+🔥 **Gutenberg Blocks:** Directorist offers 16 blocks/widgets for the Gutenberg editor, which is the default visual interface for editing WordPress posts and pages.
+Now, using Gutenberg, you can create and edit Directorist template pages like the add listing, all listing, search home, all locations, all categories and many others.

 Let’s take a look at some of the core features that make this WordPress directory plugin exclusive from others available in the market:

 == CORE DIRECTORIST FEATURES AT A GLANCE ==